We are proud to have earned the trust and recognition of many reputable organizations and platforms. Here are some of them.

 Many of you may be wondering, how long can I stay in France?
 Can I move without a job?
 And do I need a VISA for France from the U.S.?
 The answer is yes, you do need a visa to stay in France, and the length for visitors is 90 days, however it can be extended with a visa.

-In order to truly move to France from the USA, it is important to understand what type of visa works best for you.
+In order to truly moving to France from the USA, it is important to understand what type of visa works best for you.
 You can simply stay in France off of a legal American passport for three months.

 However, it’s very essential to know what direction you’re headed into for staying longer than that time.
 There are multiple types of visas that Americans can acquire in order to lengthen their stay at the beautiful country of France.